rajankumarup56/secure-aws-cloud-infrastructure/README.md

 # 🔐 Secure AWS Cloud Infrastructure with Bastion Host (Production-Ready Architecture)

-> A production-style secure AWS infrastructure demonstrating private EC2 access via Bastion Host with complete network isolation.
+> A production-style AWS infrastructure demonstrating secure access to private resources using a Bastion Host with complete network isolation.

 ---

 ## 📌 Project Overview

-This project demonstrates a secure AWS cloud architecture where a private EC2 instance is accessed through a Bastion Host (public EC2 instance).
-The design ensures that sensitive resources remain isolated and are not directly exposed to the internet.
+This project showcases a **secure and production-ready AWS architecture** where a private EC2 instance is not directly exposed to the internet.
+Instead, access is strictly controlled through a Bastion Host deployed in a public subnet.

+The setup follows **real-world cloud security best practices**, ensuring that sensitive resources remain protected within a private network.

 ---